deepguider/dg_cart_ros/README.md

   * Tested on [Ubuntu](https://ubuntu.com/download/alternative-downloads) 18.04 LTS

 #### Installing ROS Nodes
-* `sudo apt install ros-melodic-uvc-camera ros-melodic-realsense2-camera ros-melodic-xsens-driver ros-melodic-nmea-navsat-driver ros-melodic-novatel-oem7-driver`
+* `sudo apt install ros-melodic-uvc-camera ros-melodic-realsense2-camera ros-melodic-xsens-driver ros-melodic-nmea-navsat-driver ros-melodic-novatel-oem7-driver ros-melodic-rosserial-arduino`

 #### Making a ROS workspace
 If you don't have a ROS workspace, please make it as the following.
 You can change its name `dg_ws` to your desired.